alakeldev/techplaza-app-frontend/README.md

 * [Coloors](https://coolors.co/) - was used to create the color scheme.
 * [Miro-online](https://miro.com/) - was used to create the plan of the site navigation.
 * [Emailjs](https://www.emailjs.com/) - was configured and utilized to ensure the contact form functionality operates correctly
-* [Slack](https://slack.com/intl/en-gb/) - An online instant messaging program used for site feedback and guidance from the [Code Institute](https://codeinstitute.net/) community

 ## Libraries